-Subject to (reconsidered [2011] MACT: Annual Tune-up, one time Energy Assessment (EA) or ISO 50001): Major Source Boiler NESHAP / MACT 5D, 40 CFR Part 63, Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters, Page 7138, Federal Register / Vol. 78, No. 21 / Thursday, January 31, 2013 / Rules and Regulations / Final rule; notice of final action on reconsideration.
+Subject to (reconsidered [2011] MACT: Annual Tune-up, one-time Energy Assessment (EA) or ISO 50001); Major Source Boiler NESHAP / MACT 5D, 40 CFR Part 63, Subpart DDDDD, National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters, Page 7138.
+Federal Register / Vol. 78, No. 21 / Thursday, January 31, 2013 / Rules and Regulations / Final rule; notice of final action on reconsideration.
 The December 23, 2011 proposed rule addressed specific issues and provisions the EPA identified for reconsideration.
 This summary of the final rule reflects the changes to 40 CFR, Part 63, subpart DDDDD (March 21, 2011 final rule) in regards to those provisions identified for reconsideration and on other discrete matters identified in response to comments or data received during the comment period.
 Neither boiler (2) is equipped with Oxygen Trim System.
-BASF does not follow ISO 50001, Energy Management System for continuous improvement of energy performance, energy efficiency, energy consumption and for reduction of energy use, energy costs, greenhouse gas emissions (GHG), etc.
+An Oxygen Trim System is system of monitors that is used to maintain excess air (EA) at the desired level in a combustion device.
+A typical system consists of a flue gas analyzer for oxygen (O2) and / or carbon monoxide (CO) and a feedback signal to the combustion controller.
+In other words, an Oxygen Trim System is designed to continuously measure and maintain optimum air-to-fuel ratio in the combustion zone.
+If such system exists, annual tune-up is not required; however, pentennial tune-up is required.
+BASF does not follow ISO 50001, Energy Management System for continuous improvement of energy performance, energy efficiency, energy consumption and for reduction of energy use, energy costs, greenhouse gas emissions (GHG), etc. If ISO 50001 is followed properly, one-time energy assessment (EA) is not required.
+BASF Energy Optimization/MSS, in conjunction with site personnel, conducted an energy assessment on April 30, 2014.

 Subject to: Major Source NESHAP / RICE MACT 4Z, 40 CFR Parts 60 and 63, Subpart ZZZZ, National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines; New Source Performance Standards for Stationary Internal Combustion Engines (ICE);, Page 6674 Federal Register / Vol. 78, No. 20 / Wednesday, January 30, 2013 / Rules and Regulations / Final Rule.
 This final rule is effective on April 1, 2013.
-BASF's Emergency CI (Diesel) RICE is not subject to NSPS 41 because it was installed / manufactured before April 2006.
+BASF's Emergency CI (Diesel) RICE is not subject to NSPS 4I because it was installed / manufactured before April 2006 (1989).